Calendar billing

 An existing customer has monthly Bronze and Silver plans billing on the first of each month.
 They upgrade Silver to an annual Gold plan on January 15th.

-- Gold's bill date is adjusted to January 1st to align with the account's bill date
+- Gold's bill date is adjusted to January 1st

 - A prorated Gold invoice is generated for January 15th – January 1st